-Kenneth R. Berman is a partner in the Litigation Department.
+Kenneth R. Berman is a partner in the Litigation Department and co-chairs the firm’s Business Litigation practice group.
 He is a seasoned litigator representing clients in complex business and commercial cases, intellectual property disputes, domestic and international sales transactions, land use litigation, and public law disputes.

 In the intellectual property litigation area, Ken has represented a number of companies in patent infringement, copyright, trademark, and trade secret suits.
 In the patent litigation area, his work has involved representing manufacturers, sellers, and inventors of various technologies such as explosive detection technology used in airport security, bone density measurement technology used in the detection of osteoporosis, port-catheter technology used in the intravenous transmission of medicines and chemotherapy, and plastic card technology used to facilitate retail transactions.

-In the business litigation area, Ken has represented numerous companies and individuals in a wide range of disputes, such as complex contract, fraud, and unfair trade practices disputes, litigation over the control or management of corporations and partnerships, litigation involving product integrity issues, litigation over the sale of goods, and suits on letters of credit.
+In the business litigation area, Ken has represented numerous companies and individuals in a wide range of disputes, such as complex contract, fraud, and unfair trade practices disputes, corporate governance and partnership disputes, insurance coverage litigation, litigation involving product integrity issues, non-competition and non-solicitation disputes, litigation over the sale of goods and supply chain issues, and suits on letters of credit.

 In the land use area, Ken has represented land owners and developers in zoning and subdivision litigation, easement disputes, commercial lease and land purchase disputes, construction litigation involving buildings and public works, and land title litigation.
 His land use litigation practice has affected millions of square feet of development involving shopping centers, high rise buildings, residential and commercial subdivisions, industrial land, institutional uses, and recreational properties.